-The "Alternative" action would mean that the applicant would consider other locations for the new greenhouse.
-However, other locations may result in tree clearing prior to construction and/or need to fill in some steep area.
-A provision of the grant allows for economic development for businesses and will allow the applicant to continue hydroponic cultivation.
-With this alternative, the applicant would not be able to experience the growth needed to recover and expand their agriculture activities.
+The "Alternative" action would mean that the applicant would consider other locations for the new container and corrals.
+However, other locations may result in additional tree clearing prior to construction and/or need to fill in some steep area.
 The Alternative action would not allow for this economic development for this applicant.
-A provision of the grant allows for economic development for businesses and will allow the applicant to continue cultivating farinaceous and vegetables.
-In addition, the solar panel system and the freezer will give him the opportunity to have a safe power system and storage for the crops.
-The water well will be placed on a higher level of the farm, approximately 250 feet from the entrance and the solar panels will be placed on top of an existing structure.
-The location for the placement of the new greenhouses will be placed on a lower level on the farm, approximately 700 feet from the entrance to the property.
-The existing area for the proposed placements is used for agricultural purposes.
+A provision of the grant allows for economic development for businesses and will allow the applicant to breed sheep.
+With this, the viable alternative is the location suggested for the placements where the container will be installed.